striderarun/parallel-execution-engine/README.md

 Uses Java 8 Completable Futures, MethodHandles and Generics.

 * Java 8 is a pre-requisite.
 Uses Apache Velocity template for annotation based code generation.
-* Clients can use `@Parallelizable` to specify the methods to be parallelized and refer to the methods using static final String constants while building Signatures.
+* Clients can use `@Parallelizable` to specify the methods to be parallelized.
-* Uses flow style builder pattern to create method signatures.
+* Clients can create Signatures just as if calling the method itself.
 * Clients can use the library to parallelize methods with different signatures - different return types, method arguments, collections, custom classes etc.
 * Clients can also parallelize methods in different classes.
 * It can be used in Spring or other DI based projects as well.